 Step 4: Service of process

-The court will send copies of the order and notice of the hearing (if there is one) to the police or sheriff.
+The court will send copies of the petition, ex parte order, and notice of the hearing to the police or sheriff.
 A law enforcement agency will serve the abuser.
 Do not try to serve the papers on the abuser yourself.
 The clerk may ask you to provide the following information about the abuser to help with service of the petition and registry of the order into the Protection Order Registry: 1) an accurate address for him/her; 2) his/her date of birth; 3) his/her Social Security number.1 If you have this information, bring it with you to court when you file.

-1 See “Instructions for petition for order for protection," (page 7), available at the IN Courts website
+1 See “Instructions for petition for order for protection,” available at the IN Courts website